-Voltronic Power's offices and factories in Taiwan and China all are located in industrial district office buildings, and in manufacturing without consumption of water resources (i.e., no industrial water demand), only domestic water demand of employees, and the domestic water sources all are municipal water supply, however the business group still raises all employees' awareness of saving water.
+Voltronic Power's offices and factories in Taiwan, China and Vietnam all are located in industrial district office buildings, and in manufacturing without consumption of water resources (i.e., no industrial water demand), only domestic water demand of employees, and the domestic water sources all are municipal water supply, however the business group still raises all employees' awareness of saving water.

-The water supply of former rented industrial district office building in Taiwan Region, is public regional water supply, there is no individual company water meter, since 2018, the self-built office building has been opened, and only 430 degrees (0.043 thousand cubic meters) of water has been used after acceptance and pay NT\$18 thousand water expense.
+The water supply of former rented industrial district office building in Taiwan Region, is public regional water supply, there is no individual company water meter, since 2018, the self-built office building has been opened, and only 430 degrees (0.043 thousand cubic meters) of water has been used after acceptance and paid NT\$18 thousand water expense.
+In 2019, added Taipei factory, with a total water consumption of 2,617 degrees (2.617 thousand cubic meters), and paid NT\$82 thousand water expense.

-In China Region, the annual use of water was 37,832 degrees (37.832thousand cubic meters) and paid NT \$1,165 thousand water expense of 2015, the annual use of water was 36,905 degrees (36.905 thousand cubic meters) and paid NT \$1,071 thousand water expense of 2016, the annual use of water was 46,692degrees (46.692 thousand cubic meters) and paid NT \$1,084 thousand water expense of 2017, the annual use of water was 48,760degrees (48.76thousand cubic meters) and paid NT \$1,136 thousand water expense of 2018.
+In China Region, the annual use of water was 37,832 degrees (37.832thousand cubic meters) and paid NT \$1,165 thousand water expense of 2015, the annual use of water was36,905 degrees (36.905 thousand cubic meters) and paid NT \$1,071 thousand water expense of 2016, the annual use of water was 46,692degrees (46.692 thousand cubic meters) and paid NT \$1,084 thousand water expense of 2017, the annual use of water was48,760degrees (48.76thousand cubic meters) and paid NT \$1,136 thousand water expense of 2018, the annual use of water was 101,301 degrees (101.301 thousand cubic meters) and paid NT \$2,343 thousand water expense of 2018.